Pandaroses/doubletapp/notes/nea.typ

 OFFSET ($3 - 1) 100
 FETCH NEXT 100 ROWS ONLY
 ```)

+these queries use postgresSQL's pagination function, which allows the leaderboards to be paginated, instead of loading all the data into memory, which would be very slow and inefficient.
+additionally the queries are very readable, I selected 100 rows as it is a good balance and takes up about a page of space.
 ==== Game Submission
 #codeblock( ```sql
 INSERT INTO "game" (game_id, score, average_time, dimension, time_limit, user_id)
 VALUES ($1, $2, $3, $4, $5, $6)
 ```)
+self explanatory.
 ==== Statistics Trigger
 #codeblock( ```sql
 CREATE OR REPLACE FUNCTION update_statistics_on_game_insert()